sujitmore21/paytm-ui-clone/README.md

 ## License

-This project is for educational purposes and demonstrates Flutter UI development skills.
+This project is for educational purposes and demonstrates Flutter UI development skills.# paytm-ui-clone